What vitamins do horses need in their daily diet?

 - Vitamin K: Necessary for blood clotting and bone health, ensuring that wounds heal properly and bones remain strong.

-These vitamins are found in fresh green forages, hay, and other straights.
 Ensuring your horse receives adequate amounts of these vitamins through their diet or supplementation is essential for maintaining optimum health.

 B vitamins for horses

-The B vitamins are water-soluble, which means that where you soak your hay they will be lowered as part of the rinsing and soaking process and thrown away with the water you have soaked the hay in.
-Among the B vitamins, folic acid is essential for supporting various aspects of horse health, such as immune function and energy production.
-It is important then to supplement additional B vitamins to horses who eat soaked and rinsed hay as the greatest proportion of their diet.
+The B vitamins are water-soluble, which means that when you soak your hay, they will be lowered as part of the rinsing and soaking process and thrown away with the water you have soaked the hay in.

-If your horse has poor hoof quality you can add extra B vitamins although the horse can synthesise itself.
-Research has shown biotin at 10 plus mg per day to be useful for improvement in hoof quality.
-Alfalfa however is high in biotin especially when fed fresh.
-Baled alfalfa has a level of around 0.24 mg/kg
+If your horse has poor hoof quality, you can add extra B vitamins, although the horse can synthesise these itself.
+Research has shown that supplementing biotin at levels of around 15–20 mg per day can improve hoof quality over time in horses with poor hoof horn [2].

-Vitamin B12 is not present in the horse’s diet but the bacteria living in their intestines manufacture B12 which then the horse can absorb.
-No B12 deficiency in horses has ever been documented so this is another vitamin you need not worry about.
-However, horses on long-term ulcer medications may need supplementation as research in humans has shown malabsorption due to the action of stomach acid-suppressing drugs.
+However, horses on long-term ulcer medications may need supplementation, as research in humans has shown malabsorption due to the action of stomach acid-suppressing drugs.

 Vitamin C for horses